Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: The generalized right ample identity

 \end{proof} We now show that the generalized right ample identity is equivalent to a similar property for the generalized Green's relation $\Lt$.
 Fix $S$ to be a reduced $E$-Fountain semigroup which satisfies the congruence condition.
 We denote the $\Lt$ -class of $e\in E$ by $\Lt(e)$.
-It is proved in \cite[Lemma 5.1]{Margolis2021} that for every $e\in E$, the semigroup $S$ acts on the left of the set $\Lt(e)$ by partial functions according to
+It is proved in \cite[Lemma 5.1]{Margolis2021} that for every $e\in E$, the set $\Lt(e)$ is a partial $S$-action according to

 for $s\in S$ and $x\in\Lt(e)$.

 For every $\alpha\in S$ we can define a function $r_{\alpha}:\Lt(\alpha^{+})\to\Lt(\alpha^{\ast})$ by $r_{\alpha}(x)=x\alpha$.
 Indeed, if $x\in\Lt(\alpha^{+})$ then

 so $r_{\alpha}(x)\in\Lt(\alpha^{\ast})$ hence $r_{\alpha}$ is a well-defined function.